Didn't find what you were looking for?

 Overview

-Several treatments are available for cancer.
-The most common of them are chemotherapy, surgery, and radiation therapy.
 Chemotherapy involves the administration of drugs that kill cancer cells.
 It is given in cycles for optimum efficacy and to recover from side effects.
-Treatment adherence is the key to positive outcomes.
-Therefore, patients should not skip or delay their chemotherapy cycles.

 Need For Chemotherapy Cycles

-1. Therapeutic efficacy
+1. Therapeutic Efficacy

 When administered in cycles, therapeutic chemotherapy enhances treatment efficacy and improves outcomes.
 This is because not all cancer cells divide uncontrollably at a given point.
 Some are in the resting stage.
-Chemotherapy only kills those cells that divide rapidly.
-Thus, administering the drug in cycles helps kill all the cancer cells.

-2. Body recovery
+2. Body Recovery

 Chemotherapy has several side effects.
-These are nausea, vomiting, fatigue, and higher infection risk.
+These are nausea, vomiting, fatigue, and a higher risk of infections.
 Continuous administration of these drugs may cause severe side effects that the body cannot tolerate.
-The oncologists, depending upon the type of cancer and age of the patients, along with other factors, devise customized chemotherapy cycles for the patients.
-It provides time for the body to recover from the side effects.

 What are the Side Effects of Chemotherapy Cycles?

-Those undergoing chemotherapy may experience various side effects.
-These side effects may be mild to moderate.
 In some cases, however, these side effects can be severe and may need medical attention.
 Patients may reach out to their expert team for appropriate interventions in such cases.
 The following are the different side effects associated with chemotherapy:

 1. Fatigue